 Another good way to receive endorsements is by keeping your profile updated.

-If any projects, honors, or awards relate to your highlighted skills, make sure to add them under the “Accomplishments” section.
+If any projects, honors, or awards relate to your highlighted skills, add them under the “Accomplishments” section.
 Similarly, you could share posts and articles that best correspond to your skills and expertise.
 Doing so would underscore your credibility for any particular skill and establish you as the authority in that niche.

 Maintain Ethical Standards

 When someone endorses your skill, show gratitude in the form of a heartfelt thank you note.